Short Form Consent Information

 Requirements Before Use of Short Forms

 If using a translated short form from the IRB website and the English language consent document as the written summary, the short form consent process may take place prior to IRB review.
-An RNI should be submitted to the IRB within 10 days, to report the use of the short form consent process.
+An RNI should be submitted to the IRB within 10 business days, to report the use of the short form consent process.
 The RNI should contain the documents and confirmations previously described above.

 If not using a translated short form from the IRB website, the short form consent process cannot take place prior to IRB review.
 A modification should be submitted containing the translated short form, certificate of translation, and the documents and confirmations previously described above.
 The short form consent process can then be carried out once the modification has been approved.